FRESHWATER RESEARCH & INNOVATION CENTER

 On the Campus of Discovery Pier

-Our Vision
+Vision

-The Freshwater Reserach & Innovation Center will be a state-of-the-art facility that provides a unique environment for smart collaboration between students, researchers, innovators, entrepreneurs, and the developing workforce.
+The Freshwater Center will be a state-of-the-art facility that provides a unique environment for smart collaboration between students, researchers, innovators, entrepreneurs, and the developing workforce.
 A shared physical space and community where ideas become solutions, technologies become ventures, and opportunities become careers.
 And, a place where water education, research, and innovation translate directly into “Blue Tech” sector jobs and new businesses.

 A Freshwater Blue Economy